SyncfusionExamples/how-to-customize-the-edit-mode-behavior-of-the-cells-in-the-wpf-datagrid/README.md

 }
 ```

-In the above code example, the OnTextInput method is fired when the input is received from the keyboard for Grid Column's cell.
-With the help of CurrentRowColumnIndex in CurrentCellManager of SelectionController, you can get the current column from VisibleColumns collection that receives the input from keyboard.
+In the above code example, the `OnTextInput` method is fired when the input is received from the keyboard for Grid Column's cell.
+With the help of **CurrentRowColumnIndex** in **CurrentCellManager** of **SelectionController**, you can get the current column from VisibleColumns collection that receives the input from keyboard.

-The editing is skipped when the current column is GridTemplateColumn and it is already in edit mode.
+The editing is skipped when the current column is **GridTemplateColumn** and it is already in edit mode.
 With the existing condition, you need to include the condition to allow negative number also.

-The above customized SfDataGrid should be loaded in XAML for implementing the editing behavior in GridCell.
+The above customized **SfDataGrid** should be loaded in XAML for implementing the editing behavior in GridCell.
 Refer the following code example.

 #### XAML